-Non-GAAP financial measures and ratios disclosed in this Annual Information Form do not have any standardized meaning under IFRS and may not be comparable to similar financial measures disclosed by other issuers.
-The financial measures and ratios should not, therefore, be considered in isolation or as a substitute for, or superior to, measures and ratios of Pembina's financial performance, or cash flows specified, defined or determined in accordance with GAAP, including revenue, earnings before income tax, share of profit from equity accounted investees and cash flow from operating activities.
+Non-GAAP financial measures and non-GAAP ratios disclosed in this Annual Information Form do not have any standardized meaning under IFRS and may not be comparable to similar financial measures disclosed by other issuers.
+The financial measures and ratios should not, therefore, be considered in isolation or as a substitute for, or superior to, measures and ratios of Pembina's financial performance, or cash flows specified, defined or determined in accordance with GAAP, including revenue, earnings before income tax, and earnings per common share.